reem-shaikh/70DaysOfCode/main/2-12/readme.md

     'key2' : 'something',
 }

+console.log("object");
+let func = fn(obj); //this returns the object

+console.log("object without bind",func);
+console.log("without bind function type",typeof func)

  let new_fn = fn.bind(obj);  //doesnt display anything on console
 // doesnt execute function
-// it only binds, it does not call
+// it only binds the object with the function, it does not call

-2. Executing it with the variable you saved it console.log(typeof new_fn); //function
+//2.
+Executing it with the variable you saved it console.log(typeof new_fn); //console: function

 console:
-function
+object
+practice.html:13 {key1: 'something', key2: 'something'}

+practice.html:14 undefined
+practice.html:15 Window {window: Window, self: Window, document: document, name: '', location: Location, …}
+// returns windows object because in the func function console.log(this) is mentioned, which is not defined in an object

+practice.html:28 object without bind undefined practice.html:29 without bind function type undefined practice.html:36 function
 ```

 ## callback function